Do Go On - 397 - Aviator Charles Kingsford Smith

 Makes you think.

-So, he's going to need a team.
+So he's going to need a team.

-I love a ragtag.
+I love a rag tech.

 Where they're getting a team together.

-Is one of them real small?
+One of them real small?

 Yeah.